maverickactuary/1actuary/content/2marketplayers/index.md

 ---
 layout: default
 folder: /content/2marketplayers/
-title: Transformaction
+title: Reviewing the protection status quo
 ---

 ## Protection market review

-Review is step one in our protection challenge:
+Reviewing the status quo is step one in our protection challenge:

 1. [Review your current market position](/content/2marketplayers/){: .highlight .nopadding}
 1. [Plan for success](/content/3buildingblocks/) as suggested by IFAs